 Broadband Interest Contact Information

-If you are a Sierra County resident and you would like to contact Sacred Wind to show interest in receiving service, you may call during business hours to leave your name, address, phone number and email so they can call you when they are ready to start pre-selling the area.
-The number is 833-650-0480, toll free.
+If you are a Sierra County resident and you would like to contact Ethos Broadband to show interest in receiving service, you may call 1-833-650-0480, toll free leave your name, address, phone number and email so they can call you or go to there website at https://ethosbroadband.com/

 NM Delegation Hails Over $20 Million in Funding to Connect Over 1400 Rural Homes, Farms and Businesses with Broadband Internet Across Seven Counties